19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 (i) any charge and cash-bid (if any) imposed under section 13A of that Act in respect of a licence; or

-(ii) any financial penalty imposed under section 19(1)(iii) of that Act in respect of a licensee which is granted a licence on or after the date of commencement of section 17 of the Rapid Transit Systems (Amendment) Act 2010;
+(ii) any financial penalty imposed before the date of commencement of section 11 of the Public Transport Council (Amendment) Act 2015 under section 19(1)(iii) of that Act in respect of a licensee which is granted a licence on or after the date of commencement of section 17 of the Rapid Transit Systems (Amendment) Act 2010;

+[Act 31 of 2015 wef 01/04/2016]

-(f) all financial penalties imposed under section 19(1)(iii) of the Rapid Transit Systems Act in respect of licences granted on or after the date of commencement of section 17 of the Rapid Transit Systems (Amendment) Act 2010;
+(f) all financial penalties imposed before the date of commencement of section 11 of the Public Transport Council (Amendment) Act 2015 under section 19(1)(iii) of the Rapid Transit Systems Act in respect of licences granted on or after the date of commencement of section 17 of the Rapid Transit Systems (Amendment) Act 2010;

+[Act 31 of 2015 wef 01/04/2016]

 (g) all amounts paid to the Authority by way of discharge of any insurance claims in respect of any property of the Authority paid for with money from the Railway Sinking Fund;